linroger/Wealth-of-Nations/Advanced Investments/Lecture 4- Investor Sentiment.md

 To relate flow to the $\log P / D$ ratio in Figure 4.8a,  I cumulate the monthly flow over one-year moving windows,  i.e.,  at each date on the chart,  the blue line shows the sum of flow during the 12 months leading up to this date.
 The numbers are expressed in percent,  so,  for example,  in the early 2000s,  the cumulated inflow over the previous 12 months amounted to about 2 percent of the stock market's market capitalization.

 As the figure shows the one-year cumulated flow matches well the low-frequency movements in the $\log P / D$ ratio.
 For example,  the stock price boom in the 1990s was accompanied by a large cumulative inflow into equity funds.
 The fall in the $\log P / D$ ratio in the financial crisis 2008/09 also coincided with very low equity fund flows.
-According to this measure,  retail investor sentiment for stock market investing is pro-cyclical: eager to invest in equities in booms,  pulling out of the stock market in downturns.
+According to this measure,  retail [[Lecture 4- Investor Sentiment|investor sentiment]] for stock market investing is pro-cyclical: eager to invest in equities in booms,  pulling out of the stock market in downturns.

 Figure 4.8 b shows that at a higher frequency,  monthly flows (not cumulated) correlate positively with returns on the stock market index over the previous 12 months.
 There seems to be an extrapolative tendency of retail investors: when recent market returns are high,  they seem to be more optimistic about the prospects of stock market investing.
 This ties in well with the evidence on individual investor excess return expectations in 4.1: Recall that we found that individual investors excess return expectations are positively related to lagged 12 -month returns.